 4. Better Decisions

-Every technology planning project I’ve been involved in has resulted in improved data management.
+Having a technology plan as a solid foundation leads to making more thoughtful, strategic decisions.
+Every nonprofit I have worked with on creating a technology plan has seen an improvement not only in technology use but in data management.
 It often takes the form of reducing the data “noise” that staff and management deal with, focusing on what data is really useful.
 This in turn improves their ability to make sound decisions based on data.

 5. More Funding

 A good plan connects your mission with your use of technology.
-For example, if a funder is interested in increasing the amount and quality of mental health services in your community, you can show how funding your technology project will help achieve that goal.
+For example, if a funder is interested in increasing the availability of mental health services in your community, you can show how funding your technology project will help achieve that goal.
 It also provides a basis for showing other funders what your technology costs are for projects they fund.

 No matter what their age, experience or comfort level with technology, people from organizations of all sizes and types reap these benefits.
 They are often surprised when I tell them that they already know 80% of what they need to know to be effective in technology planning, because they know their organization’s culture, history, processes and environment.

-I’m thrilled to be bringing my knowledge and experience about technology planning to not-for-profits in Australia through 4 Connecting Up! workshops in March 2012.
-The workshops will provide the know-how to create a technology plan and an example of a plan to follow.
-Join us and boost the results you get from your investments in technology.
+Completing a technology planning process boost the results you get from your investments in technology.
 After all, who doesn’t want to be more effective, efficient and better stewards of resources?

 The choices you make about technology can make or break your organization.
 The time for making guesses about your technology choices is over.
 There are two different paths our sector – and your organization specifically – can choose.
 One leads to effective technology use, the other does not.
 Let’s look at what actions organizations can take to use technology effectively.
 It actually has much more to do with your data than with technology tools.